jju/anachronauts/TravellerSRD.md

 Homeworld: Growing up on your homeworld gave you skills that depend on the planet’s nature.
 You can select any skill that matches your homeworld’s planetary description and trade codes.
 If you came from a planet already established, then consult those sources for the planet’s description.

+Agricultural
-Agricultural: Animals 0
+: Animals 0

+Asteroid
-Asteroid: Zero-G 0
+: Zero-G 0

+Desert
-Desert: Survival 0
+: Survival 0

+Fluid Oceans
-Fluid Oceans: Seafarer 0
+: Seafarer 0

+Garden
-Garden: Animals 0
+: Animals 0

+High Technology
-High Technology: Computers 0
+: Computers 0

+High Population
-High Population: Streetwise 0
+: Streetwise 0

+Ice-Capped
-Ice-Capped: Vacc Suit 0
+: Vacc Suit 0

+Industrial
-Industrial: Trade 0
+: Trade 0

+Low Technology
-Low Technology: Survival 0
+: Survival 0

+Poor
-Poor: Animals 0
+: Animals 0

+Rich
-Rich: Carouse 0
+: Carouse 0

+Water World
-Water World: Seafarer 0
+: Seafarer 0

+Vacuum
-Vacuum: Vacc Suit 0
+: Vacc Suit 0

+### Education

-Education: A formal education gives you a basic level of competence in various sciences and academic disciplines.
+A formal education gives you a basic level of competence in various sciences and academic disciplines.
 Any character may choose from the following list:

 Admin 0, Advocate 0, Art 0, Carouse 0, Comms 0, Computer 0, Drive 0, Engineer 0, Language 0, Medic 0, Physical Science 0, Life Science 0, Social Science 0, Space Science 0, Trade 0.